Buddhism now

 Dzogchen, by Tulku Urgyen Rinpoche

-• Just Watching the Mind by Ajahn Sumedho
+• A Buddhist Path by Ajahn Sumedho

 RSS Buddhism Now RSS Feed

-• Morning meditation — So when facing difficulties.
+• Morning meditation — Inner Kindness.

 Fingers and Moons